-Dr. Kevin Delin is a Los Angeles-based writer and scientist.
-He took a few writing courses (among other things) at MIT from playwright A.R.
-Gurney and author Frank Conroy.
-He’s got a PhD in physics, written an internationally-used textbook on superconductivity, and, while at NASA, invented and patented the Sensor Web, a unique wireless sensor system suitable for Mars (and Earth).
-He is also a member of the Antaeus Theatre Company Playwrights Lab.
-Kevin’s numerous pieces on art and society have been published in American Theatre, LA Weekly, Script Magazine, Footlights, and Stage Raw.
+Dr. Kevin Delin’s career has blended science and writing since its earliest stages.
+He has 4 degrees from MIT, including a PhD in physics.
+While at MIT, he took writing courses from author Frank Conroy and playwright A.R.
+Gurney, the latter becoming a life-long mentor, and also wrote an internationally-used textbook on superconductivity, Foundations of Applied Superconductivity.
+After a post-graduate stretch in Silicon Valley, he worked at NASA where he invented and patented a technology, the Sensor Web, which aids in the search of extraterrestrial life.
+This technology has been featured in widely circulated publications such as PC Magazine, Technology Review, the L.A.
+Times, and Wired.
+Kevin is also a member of the Antaeus Theatre Company Playwrights Lab.
+His numerous pieces on art and society have bylines in the national publications American Theatre and Script Magazine, as well as the Los Angeles publications LA Weekly, Footlights, and Stage Raw.
 His adventures include deploying his technology with firefighters in first response operations, inventing the future with venture capitalists in Silicon Valley, and solving national security issues with generals inside the Pentagon.
 He’s the recipient of the prestigious NASA Exceptional Achievement Medal and, drawing from his extensive tech background, professionally advises storytellers who want to ground their work in science.
 He tweets about arts, science, and technology on Twitter @kdelin and his stage plays can be found on the New Play Exchange.